 Multi-disciplinary teams

-Region-specific teams including psychologists, counsellors, social workers, speech pathologists, occupational therapists, and literacy and learning professionals.
+Region-specific allied health teams including psychologists, counsellors, social workers, speech pathologists, and occupational therapists.

 Community clinics